Unifying Masked Diffusion Models with Various Generation Orders and Beyond: Related works

 \textbf{Learning unmasking order in masked diffusion models.} In the continuous-time MDMs setting, \citet{peng2025path} introduce a planner, an unmasking module, and post-train this planner to improve a fixed diffusion backbone. \citet{shi2025simplified} propose GenMD4, which defines vocabulary-dependent learnable schedulers.
 In contrast to ours, such vocabulary-dependent designs primarily capture global token preferences (e.g., whether certain token types tend to be sampled earlier), rather than adapting the ordering to the specifi sentence context.
 In the time-agnostic MDMs setting, learning unmasking strategies has been actively explored due to the simplicity of time-agnostic training objectives~\citep{hong2025improvingdiscretediffusionunmasking,peng2025planner,Huang2025}. \citet{peng2025planner} propose PAPL, which integrates a planner into the time-agnostic MDM framework, and derive a corresponding NELBO.
 However, optimizing the NELBO with an explicit planner involves sampling along the Markov chain (i.e., generating intermediate states up to $t=0$ and an intermediate time $t'$).
 To avoid this infeasible sampling cost, they replace the planner with the diffusion network's confidence scores and instead train a surrogate objective that samples text from a uniform distribution. \citet{hong2025improvingdiscretediffusionunmasking} propose post-training an unmasking policy module using GRPO, and prove that the resulting policy can sample closer to the true data distribution.
+Similarly, \citet{liu2026ni} address the inefficiency of confidence-based unmasking by training a neural indicator that predicts which tokens can be safely unmasked at each step, thereby merging redundant sampling steps and accelerating generation through an optimized token order.

+\textbf{Connection to learning-order autoregressive models (LO-ARM).} LO-ARM~\citep{wang2025learning} studies a closely related problem in the autoregressive framework: jointly learning the generation order and token prediction model.
+In this sense, LO-ARM and our LoMDM share the same high-level goal, and their training objectives have an intuitive similarity.
+More specifically, both objectives decompose into an order-weighted token-prediction loss and an order-matching loss: the former concentrates training on high-priority positions, while the latter aligns the oracle order from the full sequence with the order inferred from a partially observed sequence during generation.